 Inside the up()

-method, we used a the create()
+method, Laravel uses a the create()

 method inside Schema